l2brb/Sp3llsWizard/README.md

   - Ubuntu Linux 24.04.1
   - macOS
   - Windows 11 (via WSL or Unix-like shell)
-- No installation is required — just clone, create the python environment with the dependencies and run.
+- No installation is required — just clone, create the python environment with dependencies and run.

 ### Run the algorithm: